We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you have rough or cracked skin on your heels or toes, this product may be a good choice for you.
 It contains urea, aloe, and nutrients that are beneficial for dry skin, such as vitamin A, vitamin C, and vitamin E.

 It goes on thick but absorbs quickly.
 It has a light scent but is not fragrance-free.
-If you have sensitive skin, you may want to do a patch test to make sure you don’t get a reaction and have no allergies to any of its ingredients.
+If you have sensitive skin, you may want to do a patch test to make sure you have no allergies to any of its ingredients.

 Users say this foot cream also works well on elbows and dry patches of skin on the body.